 Here’s how busy yoga enthusiasts and French language learners can kill two birds with one stone.
-Plus download my free visual yoga post chart with 39 yoga pose names in English and French.
+Plus download my free visual yoga post chart with 39 yoga pose names in English and French (in two different styles).

 Online Yoga Video Classes in French

 Yoga has been pretty trendy in France; however, I could never really get into the classes at my local gym.
 That all changed in March of 2020 when most of the world went into lockdown.
 During this period of social distancing, gyms were closed, and people were left to their own devices.

 Determined to stay active and fit, I turned to youtube in search of exercise workouts I could do at home in place of my gym workouts that required little to no equipment.
 Then one day, a Yoga video in my recommended video feed caught my eye, so I gave it a try.